wpierozak/ALFIPbus/ReadMe.md

 # IPbus interface

-## General notes

-- The implementation provides synchronized message exchange and periodic asynchronous message exchange.
-If you need periodic uploads, you can set the cycle time (in seconds) and run the timer.
-WARNING: For now, the timer cannot be stopped.
-- Pthread library is required
-- boost::asio is required
-- It is adviced to use IPbusTarget class as a base class for specific usage

 ## IPbus specification

 IPbus is a packet-based protocol.
 An IPbus packet stacks multiple transactions, with the maximum packet size set to 1500 bytes, though it can be adjusted (const uint16_t maxPacket within IPbusControlPacket.h).
 Full IPbus documentation is provided  [here](https://ipbus.web.cern.ch/doc/user/html/_downloads/d251e03ea4badd71f62cffb24f110cfa/ipbus_protocol_v2_0.pdf).